Luizerko/indigenous_clusters_and_communities/docs/CLUSTERING.md

 ## The Baselines

 Before applying advanced machine learning techniques, we began by exploring fundamental aspects of our data.
-Instead of immediately relying on algorithms, we first sought to understand what insights could be directly extracted from the dataset and how domain knowledge from museum specialists could be integrated.
+Instead of immediately relying on advanced algorithms, we first sought to understand what insights could be (almost) directly extracted from the dataset and how domain knowledge from museum specialists could be integrated.
 Establishing these baselines seemed crucial for two reasons:

-1. **Comparing our clusters to existing knowledge:** This helped evaluate how well our models captured essential patterns in the collection.
+1. Comparing our clusters to existing knowledge: This helped evaluate how well our models captured essential patterns in the collection.

-2. **Identifying knowledge gaps:** By analyzing our clustering results, we could pinpoint connections between items and communities that were previously not identified.
+2. Identifying knowledge gaps: By analyzing our clustering results, we could pinpoint connections between items and communities that were previously not identified.

 This analysis extends beyond traditional quantitative measures, such as embedding space distribution and clustering algorithm performance.
-Instead, it also focus on the qualitative aspects - evaluating whether the clusters align with meaningful patterns within the collection and how effectively they reveal new insights.
+Instead, it also focus on the qualitative aspects, like evaluating whether the clusters align with meaningful patterns within the collection and how effectively they reveal new insights.

 ### Random Orthonormal Projections